NelltheWiz/NelltheWiz/README.md

 # Getting to know ME...
 ___

-Hi I am Chanel Hutt,a Delaware native, and I love me.
+Hi, I am Chanel Hutt, a Delaware native, and I love me.
 I hope you love you too.
-I am believer of energy and positivity.
-I developed a knack for optimism and adventure in my youth.
+I am believer of energy and frequency(quantum physics).
+I developed a knack for being optimistic and exploration in my youth.
+I am a curious, inquisitive, and observative creature by nature.

 ## How can we work well together